postindustria-tech/location-php/readme.md

 ## Tests

-In this repository, there are tests for the examples.
+In this repository, there are tests using phpunit.
 You will need to install the package dependencies to run them:

-`cd fiftyone.pipeline.geolocation && composer install`
+`composer install`

 To run the tests, then call: